nf-core/website/markdown/tools.md

 ## Installation

-> NB: This is not correct - nf-core hasn't been released yet.
+> Note: This is not correct - nf-core hasn't been released yet.
 Soon!

 ```
 pip install nf-core